TechnicallyComputers/invoiceninja.github.io/source/en/basic-settings.md

 First are things related to your company's status, or terms with Invoice Ninja

 * **Plan** - Status of your current plan with Invoice Ninja hosting services.

 * **Activate Company** - Enable or disable company active state, disabling it will disable a number of automated features, like emails, recurring invoices, and notifications.
-* **Enable Markdown** - Enable your template designs to embed markdown into your HTML code, for formatting PDFs with markdown.
+* **Enable PDF Markdown** - Enable your template designs to embed markdown into your HTML code, for formatting PDFs with markdown.
 At this time, the markdown code can only be converted from within product line item descriptions, but there are plans to implement wider support.
-* **Decimal Comma** - When creating or editing documents (invoices, quotes, etc) in the admin portal, enabling this will change the use of decimals, to commas in order to separate dollars from cents.
-It operates with one or the other but not both at once.
-For example, 20.00 will instead be represented as 20,00.
-A decimal will be ignored with commas enabled, and vice versa.
+* **Enable Email Markdown** - Use markdown formatting when editing emails.
+"WYSIWYG" markdown editor shows you exactly how your emails will look by previewing what the markdown will appear.
-* **Include Drafts** - When generating reports from the "Reports" module, enabling this feature will include objects that are still marked as drafts in the figures of your reports.
+* **Include Drafts** - When generating reports from the "Reports" module, enabling this feature will include entities that are still marked as drafts in the figures of your reports.
+* **Include Deleted** - Toggle on to also include deleted entities/records in your reports, just as the *Include Drafts* feature does with drafts.
 * **Purchase License** - A link to request an invoice from Invoice Ninja for a white label license.
 License will be emailed to you.
 * **Apply License** - Enter the license key provided by Invoice Ninja to remove white label from documents and client-facing parts of the app.